Jeopardy!: Final Jeopardy!

-The Final Jeopardy! round features a single clue.
+The Final Jeopardy! round features a single clue that, according to Answers in the Form of Questions, typically requires a two-step thought process to answer.
 At the end of the Double Jeopardy! round, the host announces the Final Jeopardy! category and a commercial break follows.
 Contestants who finish Double Jeopardy! with less than $1 do not participate in this round.
 During the break, partitions are placed between the contestant lecterns, and each contestant makes a final wager; they may wager any amount of their earnings, but may not wager certain numbers with connotations that are deemed inappropriate.
-Contestants write their wagers using a light pen on an electronic display on their lectern, and are limited to five minutes (although the limit may be adjusted if production issues delay the resumption of taping).
-During this time, contestants also phrase the question, which is pre-written during the wager.
+Contestants write their wagers using a light pen on an electronic display on their lectern within a time limit of five minutes, during which they also phrase the question, which is pre-written during the wager.
 After the break, the Final Jeopardy! clue is revealed and read by the host.
 The contestants have 30 seconds to write their responses on the electronic display, while the show's "Think!" music plays.
 If either the display or the pen malfunctions, contestants can manually write their responses and wagers using an index card and marker, although the index card has the required phrasing pre-printed on each side ("Who/What").
 Visually impaired or blind contestants typically type their responses and wagers with a computer keyboard.